-The duty cycle during dropout of the regulator will be mainly determined by the voltage drops across the power MOSFET, inductor, low side diode and printed circuit board resistance.
-During operating conditions in which the input voltage drops, the high side MOSFET can remain on for 100% of the duty cycle to maintain output regulation or until the BOOT to PH voltage falls below 2.1V.
+The effective duty cycle during dropout of the regulator is mainly influenced by the voltage drops across the power MOSFET, inductor resistance, low side diode and printed circuit board resistance.
+During operating conditions in which the input voltage drops and the regulator is operating in continuous conduction mode, the high side MOSFET can remain on for 100% of the duty cycle to maintain output regulation, until the BOOT to PH voltage falls below 2.1V.